ate47/atian-cod-tools/README.md

 - Call of Duty: Black Ops 4 (T8)
 - Call of Duty: Black Ops Cold War (T9)

+## ACTS Lib

+Prototype libary for random stuff, probably not linked to Call of Duty.

 ## Dependencies

 This tool is using and providing